Welcome to Cardiff Muslim Primary School

 CMPS Latest News

-On Friday 9th October we will be taking part in World Mental Health Day.
-To show our support we will be dressing up in something yellow and bringing in £1 to support the charity Young Minds.
+On Friday 9th October, we took part in World Mental Health Day.
+To show our support, we dressed up in something yellow and every child was asked to bring in £1 to support the charity Young Minds.

 CMPS Video Thanking the NHS & Keyworkers!